One-Room, Country, & Historic Schools of Bourbon County, Kansas

 The first schools in Bourbon County, Kansas, were private ones at Fort Scott, which opened in 1857.

 The first school district organized in Bourbon County was what became District No. 10 on December 10, 1859.
 This was the only one organized that year.
 In 1860, four districts were organized.
 That year, S.W.
 Greer, Superintendent of Schools, reported on the condition of the schools in the Territory.
-His figures for Bourbon County stated there were seven organized districts with the number of students attending 74.
+His figures for Bourbon County stated that there were seven organized districts, with 74 students attending each.

 Fort Scott City Schools District No. 55, in Bourbon County, Kansas, was organized in 1865 with Honorable P.P.
 Elder, an Indian agent, as president of the board of education, Honorable C.F.
 Drake, who became the president of the Bank of Fort Scott, as clerk, and “Uncle Billy” Smith, as he was familiarly known, as treasurer.
 At that time, including Government troops and refugees, there were about 25,000 people in the town.